JaneliaSciComp/Muse/README.txt

 This version of Muse depends upon the Taylor Matlab Toolbox, release 1.14.

-All code in Muse is copyright Adam L. Taylor, 2013.
+All code in Muse, except that in toolbox/snippeter, is copyright Adam
+L. Taylor, 2013.
 It is licensed under the BSD 2-clause license.
 (See below.)

 Copyright (c) 2013, Adam L. Taylor
 All rights reserved.